EntelectChallenge/2018-TowerDefence/game-rules.md

 * Each player gets a turn, and the turns run at the same time for both players.
 This means that each player's commands are captured, and only then is the round run.
 * Players may store state between turns via files in their bot folder.
 * Each bot will get a maximum time of 2 seconds to execute each command.
-* There will be a maximum of **{MAXIMUM_TURNS}** turns for each side, at which point the game the victor will be determined by the highest score.
+* There will be a maximum of **{MAXIMUM_TURNS}** turns for each side, at which point the victor of the game will be determined by the highest score.
 * The game engine will process commands in the following order:
     * Building will be created, based on the commands from the player.
     * Missiles will be generated from any attack buildings if they can fire that turn.